 Yes, it is normal for these devices to be hot to the touch when in use.
 They are designed to remove heat at the board-level and distribute it away from the PCB as evenly as possible.
 This will necessarily result in the enclosure becoming quite warm during operation.

-We have taken this into account with our more recent NESDR models, and have including additional heat protection in their designs.
-For example, the Nano 3 comes with an aluminum enclosure as standard, and a custom heatsink that can be applied to the SDR to avoid overheating.
+For example, the Nano 3 comes with an aluminum enclosure as standard, and a custom heatsink that can be applied to the SDR to dissipate heat.
 Our SMArt and SMArTee models also have aluminum enclosures and feature internal heatsinks and thermal pads which distribute the heat away from the PCB to keep the device running smoothly.

 My SDR keeps disconnecting from my computer when it is moved slightly.
 How can I prevent this from happening?

-The solution is generally to use a vertical USB port (for example, a USB hub or the top port of computer case, if available), or using a high quality USB extension cable, since there is no longer a downward force that can lead to disconnects.
+The solution is generally to use a vertical USB port (for example, a USB hub or the top port of computer case, if available), or to use a high quality USB extension cable, since there is no longer a downward force that can lead to disconnects.

 I am finding that when operating my SDR, using a short USB extension cable, I need to touch the dongle to reduce the noise picked up.
 Why is this?